There are a wide range of styles in Wrestling and it’s one of the oldest forms of combat dating back to the first Olympic Games.

 Wrestling is a key discipline to learn if you have an interest in Mixed Martial Arts (MMA) as well as purely in Wrestling itself as it’s a critical part of the transition from stand up fighting to grappling and groundwork.
 Techniques used here can be blended with moves from Brazilian Jiu Jitsu, Muay Thai and Boxing to create an awesome arsenal of fight moves.

-Shorts and a t-shirt with no zips and/or buttons (and preferably no pockets on any item of clothing) and please ensure your finger nails and toenails are short!
+A wrestling singlet and wrestling boots but, if you don’t have this, then shorts and a t-shirt (or rash guard) with no zips and/or buttons (and preferably no pockets) on any item of clothing is fine.
+And please ensure your finger nails and toe nails are short.

 Potential students are welcome to try out one of our classes for free.
-Just click on the ‘Sign up for a trial class’ button and let us know when you’d like to come down to our club.
-Please note, we ideally ask for at least 48 hours’ notice of when you’d like to join a class so we have plenty of time to respond to your request!
+Just click on the ‘Sign up for a trial class’ button and complete the form there.
+Please note, we ideally ask for at least 48 hours’ notice of when you’d like to join a class so we have plenty of time to respond to your request.